-- Support for interworking between the packet and circuit switched services, and with PSTN and ISDN. - Support for interworking with Internet. - Support for basic voice calls between IMS users and users in CS domain/PSTN-style networks, The boundary interworking shall be able to convey the information associated with the services listed below:
+- Support interworking between the packet and circuit switched services, and with PSTN and ISDN. - Support interworking with the Internet. - Support conveyance of voice calls and multimedia services between IMS users and users in CS domain/PSTN networks (within the limits set by the CS domain/PSTN), - If more than one IMS party is involved in a communication with a PSTN party/parties, the communication between the IMS parties shall not be adversely impacted by the presence of a PSTN party.